damemay/GAL/README.md

 - Bullet3 integration

 ## Planned new features
-- ~~Change shader generation to be scene-based, not material-based~~
-- Pipeline shader binding into scene-based queue on setting and loop for more performant GPU usage
 - UBOs and framebuffers
 - Deferred rendering
 - IBL
 - Instancing
+- Refactor shader, primitives and material storage for memory optimization
 - Vulkan implementation and option to choose rendering backend on instantiation and building

 ## Example usage